nasa-pds-engineering-node/registry-harvest-service/docker/README.md

 ```
 * Push the docker image to the Docker Hub.
 ```
-docker image push nasapds/big-data-harvest-server
+docker image push nasapds/registry-harvest-service
 ```
-* Visit the Docker Hub (https://hub.docker.com/u/nasapds) and make sure that the `nasapds/big-data-harvest-server` image is available, so that it can be reused by other users without building it.
+* Visit the Docker Hub (https://hub.docker.com/u/nasapds) and make sure that the `nasapds/registry-harvest-service` image is available, so that it can be reused by other users without building it.

-## 🏃 Steps to run a docker container of the Big Data Harvest Server
+## 🏃 Steps to run a docker container of the Registry Harvest Service

-#### 1. Update the Big Data Harvest Server configuration file.
+#### 1. Update the Registry Harvest Service configuration file.

-* Get a copy of the `harvest-server.cfg` file from https://github.com/NASA-PDS/big-data-harvest-server/blob/main/src/main/resources/conf/harvest-server.cfg and
+* Get a copy of the `harvest-server.cfg` file from https://github.com/NASA-PDS/registry-harvest-service/blob/main/src/main/resources/conf/harvest-server.cfg and
 keep it in a local file location such as `/tmp/cfg/harvest-server.cfg`.
 * Update the properties such as `rmq.host`, `rmq.user`, `rmq.password` and `es.url` to match with your deployment environment.